 EXFY Investors Have Opportunity to Lead Expensify, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-20, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Expensify, Inc. ("Expensify" or the "Company") (NASDAQ: EXFY).
+LOS ANGELES, Dec.
+26, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Expensify, Inc. ("Expensify" or the "Company") (NASDAQ: EXFY).

 Class Period: November 2021 IPO